-Parking tickets are issued by a Public Safety Officer.
+Section 1 Parking tickets are issued by a Public Safety Officer.
 A written or verbal warning may be issued at his or her discretion.
 Tickets may be issued without prior warning.

-Automatic Tickets (no warnings):
+Section 2 Automatic Tickets (no warnings):

-- A. Parking in a handicapped space without permit (\$100) - B. Driving the wrong way on a one-way street (\$50) - C. Parking in a fire lane (\$100) - D. Driving on inner-campus or landscaped areas (\$50 plus cost to repair damage) - E. Vehicles parked outside designated parking areas; parking in a lot designated for a different color than decal displayed on the vehicle (\$50)
+- A. Parking in a handicapped space without permit (\$100) - B. Driving the wrong way on a one-way street (\$50) - C. Parking in a fire lane (\$100) - D. Driving on inner-campus or landscaped areas (\$50 plus cost to repair damage)

+E. Vehicles parked outside designated parking areas; parking in a lot designated for a different color than decal displayed on the vehicle (\$50)

-Vehicle Registration Fines Section 3
+Section 3 Vehicle Registration Fines

-- A. Vehicles brought to campus must be registered within the first week of a semester or within 48 hours of bringing a vehicle onto campus, within a semester. - B. Any student who fails to fails to complete vehicle registration will have his
+- A. Vehicles brought to campus must be registered within the first week of a semester or within 48 hours of bringing a vehicle onto campus, within a semester. - B. Any person who fails to register his or her vehicle with the Department of Public Safety will be charged a \$50 fine. - C. Any person who fails to re-register his or her vehicle within one week of moving on or off campus will be charged a \$50 late registration fee.